Azure/Microsoft-Defender-for-Cloud/Workflow automation/Block-Suspicious-DNS-Activity/Readme.md

 The ARM template will create the Logic App Playbook and an API connection to Office 365, and ASCalert.
 In order to be able to deploy the resources, your user account needs to be granted Contributor rights on the target Resource Group.

 The Logic App uses a system-assigned Managed Identity.
-You need to assign [Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) permissions or [Security Reader](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#security-reader) and [Network Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#network-contributor) permissions to the Logic App's Managed Identity so it is able to create an NSG rule once there is an attack detected.
+You need to assign [Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) permissions, or [Security Reader](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#security-reader) and [Network Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#network-contributor) permissions to the Logic App's Managed Identity so it is able to create an NSG rule once there is an attack detected.
 You need to assign these roles on all subscriptions or management groups you want to monitor and manage resources in using this playbook.
 Notice that you can assign permissions only if your account has been assigned Owner or User Access Administrator roles, and make sure all selected subscriptions registered to Azure Security Center.

 In addition to that, you need to authorize the Office 365 API connection so it can access the sender mailbox and send the emails from there.